jcandlin/docker-rancher/README.md

     $ cd /path/to/repo
     $ vagrant up

-Update VM hostfiles with entries for each other:
+Update VM /etc/hosts files with entries for each other:

     $ vagrant hostmanager